Qumulo/docs/qumulo-alerts-guide/configuring-notifications/quotas-to-users.md

 keywords: Qumulo_Alerts, quota, quotas, notification, configure, configuration
 ---

-Qumulo Alerts can notify a user by notifying individual email addresses manually or email addresses associated in Active Directory (AD) with the security identifier (SID) of the quota directory's owner.
+Qumulo Alerts can notify an individual user's email address manually or email addresses associated in Active Directory (AD) with the security identifier (SID) of the quota directory's owner automatically.

 ## To Notify an Individual Email Address